MobileFirst-Platform-Developer-Center/MotoCorpService/README.md

 ## Pushing Changes

 1. Make sure this meets the definition of done (in task)
-2. Do a code review if necessary
+2. Do a code review
 3. Check your branch with `$git branch`
 3. `$ git status` to see what files were changes
 4. `$ git add` relevant files